Jodicooli/GraphRAG/Theory/README.md

 #### Limitations Encountered

 Due to **student account restrictions**, we faced deployment limitations, especially with services requiring elevated permissions or quotas (e.g., Bedrock models, SageMaker notebooks).
 As a workaround, we had to connect a **personal credit card** to access these features and complete the tests.

+Also, we encountered challenges completing a full deployment — no UI or frontend was available, and work remained limited to backend components and service configurations.

 Additionally, running LLMs like Claude or Titan at scale through Bedrock can incur significant costs during development if not properly optimized (Amazon Web Services, 2024).